MaxHalleran/tinyApp/README.md

 ## Getting Started

+-Clone TinyApp using github
--Install all dependencies(using the `npm install` command).
--Run the development web server using the `node express_server.js` command or the npm start command.
+-Install all dependencies using the `npm install` command -Run the web server by typing `npm start` on the command line while in the TinyApp folder

 ## Dev log

+v1.0.0-TinyApp is now fully functioning and ready for release

 v0.9.4-Tested each feature and removed any debugging code left over